tylimbach/MovieRecommender/README.md

 Uses unsupervised machine learning to make movie recommendations for a given input of movie(s).

 # Instructions
-> Note: Error handling and input validation has not been implemented yet, so please use exact titles found on iMDB.
+> Note: Error handling and input validation has not been implemented yet, so please use exact titles found on iMDB when entering movies to avoid crashes.

 (Optional) Activate a virtualenv in your terminal.
 1. Install the required packages listed in requirements.txt to your virtual env or base python installation.
 This can be done with pip in your terminal: ```pip install -r requirements.txt```